rtrussell/BBCSDL/README.md

   * -DSTDIO=USB+UART for the console on both USB and UART.
   * -DSTDIO=USB for the basic console on USB.
   * -DSTDIO=UART for the basic console on UART.
-  * -DSTDIO=PICO for input via USB keyboard and output via VGA monitor.
+  * -DSTDIO=PICO for the GUI version with input via USB keyboard and output via VGA monitor.
 * -DLFS=Y to include storage on Pico flash or -DLFS=N to exclude it.
 * -DFAT=Y to include storage on SD card or -DFAT=N to exclude it.
 * -DSOUND=Y to include sound support or -DSOUND=N to exclude it.